FIRST NAME

 by Joe Beine, German Roots Webmaster

-• Census records group families together and provide valuable clues for further research
+• Census records group families together and provide valuable clues for further research.

-• What Census Records Are Online? - this webpage has links to numerous online census indexes
+• What Census Records Are Online? - this webpage has links to numerous online census indexes and images.

-• Year of Immigration is provided in the 1900, 1910, 1920 & 1930 censuses
+• Year of immigration is provided in the 1900, 1910, 1920 and 1930 censuses.

-• Be aware that census records occasionally contain errors
+• Be aware that census records occasionally contain errors.

 • US Census records from 1790-1840 only name the head-of-household.
 Other family members are grouped together by age and gender, but not named.
 When researching in this time frame, other records besides the census become increasingly important.
 See the next section for examples.